Qlonever/PCP-OpenMW/README.md

 <Summary>Skill Settings</Summary>

 ### Custom Skill-Attribute Assignment
 If enabled, skills can be configured to contribute towards different attributes' potential.
 Total potential gained from a skill increase will remain the same, but it will be divided between attributes by the adjustable ratios below.
-(DEFAULT: OFF)
+(Default: OFF)

 #### Acrobatics
 STR 3 / INT 0 / WIL 0 / AGI 1 / SPD 2 / END 1 / PER 0 / LUC 1